Marion Technical College is located in Marion, Ohio, and has provided local students with quality higher education options for more than 40 years.

-With more than 50 associate degree and certificate programs in the areas of business, IT, healthcare, and the arts and sciences, MTC makes it easy for students to earn a degree and transfer to four-year colleges.
+With more than 60 majors, transfer programs, associate degree, and certificate programs in business, IT, health care, and the arts and sciences, MTC makes it easy for students to earn a degree and transfer to a four-year college.

 By starting local, MTC helps students achieve career success and save money – as much as two hundred dollars per credit hour.

 The Ohio Board of Regents chartered the Marion County Technical Institute in 1970 and offices were established on the Marion Campus with The Ohio State University at Marion.
 During the following year, classes were offered for the first time to 187 students enrolled in four degree programs.